Pepper exports to China increased by 15 times

 The average export price of pepper to the market also increased by 50% in the first four months of the year, reaching about USD 2,414/ton.

-- Rice exports in 2023 are expected to exceed 7 million tons
+- Rice export volume in 2023 could reach nearly 8 million tons

 - Vegetables and fruits earned USD 4.91 billion, agricultural trade surplus increased sharply

 - Seafood exports are forecast to reach USD 9 billion

 - Pangasius exports recovered in September, with double-digit growth in the Chinese and EU markets